 |repeat...until loop||Repeats the operation of group of statements till the until condition is met.|

 |nested loops||You can use one or more loop inside any another while, for or do..while loop.|

-Loop control statement change execution from its normal sequence.
+Loop control statement changes execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.

 |break statement||Terminates the loop and transfers execution to the statement immediately following the loop or switch.|

 A loop becomes infinite loop if a condition never becomes false.
 The while loop is often used for this purpose.
-Since we directly give true for the condition, it keeps executing for ever.
-We can use break statement to break this loop.
+Since we directly give true for the condition, it keeps executing forever.
+We can use the break statement to break this loop.

 while( true ) do print("This loop will run forever.") end